Class Schedules and Catalog Background Image

 Course Typically Offered: Fall, Spring

 This course surveys the molecular half of biological disciplines.
 Topics include biological molecules, metabolic biochemistry, cell biology, molecular biology, and genetics.
 The laboratory emphasizes modern methods in cell and molecular biology, classical genetics, and experimental design.
-This honors course offers highly motivated students the opportunity to complete, document, and discuss independent scientific research.
+This honors course offers students the opportunity to complete, document, and discuss independent scientific research.
 UC CREDIT LIMITATION: Credit for BIO 204 or BIO 204H.
 C-ID BIOL-135S (with BIO 202) and BIOL-190.

 BIO 210: Human Anatomy